-AirPods are now on sale for its lowest price ever this Prime Day
+AirPods are still on sale at a hefty discount

 In addition, Apple's new H1 Chip enables a connection that is both smoother and stronger than first generation Airpods.
 Plus once you pair these to your iPhone, these will sync across your iOS, macOS, tvOS and watchOS devices.
 This way you can easily swap between all your devices.

-All of these standout features, plus the Prime Day pricing, make the deal on the headphones a no brainer if you're already in the market for a pair.
+All of these standout features, plus the post-Prime Day pricing, make this deal a no-brainer if you're already in the market for a pair of AidPods.

-Act fast and score AirPods with Wireless Charging Case for the lowest price we've seen.
-And check out the other Apple deals for Prime Day here.

 Note: The price above reflects the retailer's listed price at the time of publication.